Achievable logoAchievable logo

 (spoiler)

-Answer: Variations within species and subspecies of older cultivated plants is correct because Darwin is saying that older varieties of plants and animals differ more within each group than newer varieties do.
-The main idea is stated twice–in the first and last sentences, but the last sentence uses the shorthand phrase this greater variability to refer to the variations within species and subspecies of older cultivated plants.
-The main idea is stated twice, which underlines its importance in the passage.
+Answer: d.
+Variations within species and subspecies of older cultivated plants is correct because Darwin is saying that older varieties of plants and animals show more variation within each group than individuals in a natural state do.
+The main idea appears twice: in the first sentence and again in the last sentence.
+In the last sentence, Darwin uses the shorthand phrase this greater variability to refer back to the earlier idea: variations within species and subspecies of older cultivated plants.
+Repeating the idea signals that it’s central to the passage.

-The vast diversity of cultivated species and subspecies is incorrect because it only mentions the vast diversity of species instead of specifying variations within those species.
+a.
+The vast diversity of cultivated species and subspecies is incorrect because it focuses on diversity across species, not variation within a species or variety.

-Parent species of today’s species and subspecies is incorrect because the passage doesn’t mention parent species.
+c.
+Parent species of today’s species and subspecies is incorrect because the passage doesn’t discuss parent species as the main point.

-Individuals within a species or subspecies is incorrect because it omits the variations that occur among members of the same species.
+e.
+Individuals within a species or subspecies is incorrect because it leaves out the key idea: the differences (variations) among those individuals.

 The main point